Skip to main content

 One of the opportunities we have identified is to develop a regional pipeline of projects delivering socio-economic and environmental outcomes which can be monetised via voluntary and mandatory nature markets to attract and distribute finance from both the public and private sector.

-These projects are likely to be clustered into natural capital finance themes and we would welcome engagement from all stakeholders to help us build the framework, ensuring it delivers added value for landowners, asset owners, project delivery organisations, regional businesses, and local communities.
+These projects are likely to be clustered into natural capital finance themes and we would welcome engagement from all stakeholders to help us build the framework.
 Natural capital investment themes currently in scope include:

 • Biodiversity Net Gain & Woodland Carbon Code